 When his best friend is unfairly arrested and kicked off the team, Russell Boudreaux kneels during the national anthem in an effort to fight for justice and, in an instant, falls from local stardom to become a target of hatred.

-Drawing from historical records about Andre's life as well as a wealth of anecdotes from his colleagues in the wrestling world and his film co-stars.
-Brown has created in Andre the Giant, the first substantive biography of one of the twentieth century's most recognizable figures.
+Drawing from historical records about Andre's life, as well as a wealth of anecdotes from his colleagues in the wrestling world and his film co-stars, Brown has created in Andre the Giant, the first substantive biography of one of the 20th century's most recognizable figures.

 As a transfer student to the Georgia O'Keeffe College for Arts and Subtle Dramatics, former sports star Charlie is struggling to find her classes, her dorm, and her place amongst a student body full of artists who seem to know exactly where they're going.